mdemartinis/GithubActions/README.md

 terraform destroy
 ```

+---

-If you want to run the full test, you have to move first to the Terratest folder, initialize `go mod` and download all the dependencies.
+If you want to run the full test, you have to move first to the `./terratest/` folder, initialize `go mod` and download all the dependencies.
 Then, execute the test.
 Use the following commands:
 ```bash
 cd ./terratest/
 go mod init <MODULE_NAME>